jessev14/environment-interaction/README.md

 # Environment Interaction

-Environemnt Interaction allows GM users to create "environment tokens" that characters can interact with.
+Environment Interaction allows GM users to create "environment tokens" that characters can interact with.
 These interactions can include weapon attacks, skill checks and saves, and even executing macros.

 <img src="/img/environment-interaction-demo.gif" height="450"/>